 They have accurate and non-misleading information about the products.

 In June 2019, a study conducted by researchers working for the American Cancer Society showed a significant decline in cigarette sales following the introduction of our heated tobacco product in 2015.

-According to the study, cigarette sales had been declining by around 1.8% per year prior to the introduction, but this increased to 9.5% per year following the introduction.
+According to the study, cigarette sales had been declining by around 1.8 percent per year prior to the introduction, but this increased to 9.5 percent per year following the introduction.

 There was a very low uptake of our smoke-free product among never-smokers.
 We know this because we carried out repeated cross-sectional studies with the adult general population in Japan and with users of our smoke-free product.

 Our data also confirms that our smoke-free product is reaching the intended audience – which is adult smokers – and is of very limited interest to adults who have never used nicotine products before, or adults who had already completely stopped using nicotine products.

 Of course, the best thing a smoker can do is to quit cigarettes and nicotine altogether, but the reality is that many do not.
 The impact a smoke-free alternative can have on cigarette sales in a market such as this demonstrates the demand for these products as a viable option for those smokers who would otherwise continue smoking.